-In the Sunday, February 21st, 2010 edition of the Philadelphia Inquirer an article was published at the very top of page two titled "City's main problem: poverty" written by Karen Heller.
-In the article, Heller proceeds to lay every single ill that befalls the city of Philadelphia - and that's plenty of ills - at the very feat of this fearsome monster known as poverty.
+In the article, Heller proceeds to lay every ill that befalls the city of Philadelphia - and that's plenty of ills - at the very feat of this fearsome monster known as poverty.

-Budget of the city shows 62% goes to fighting crime and social needs?
+The city budget shows 62% of resources go towards fighting crime and social needs?
 Poverty is the culprit.
 Michelle Obama visits Philly to campaign against obesity because too many parents shove McDonald's down their kids throats?
 Poverty.
 Teachers are overworked?
 Poverty.
 School violence is tolerated?
 Poverty.
-Health rate is poor, kids don't take education seriously?
+Health rate is poor, and kids don't take education seriously?
 Poverty.

-The problem, not with the city but with Heller's article, is that she simply cries "poverty" at every opportunity, making the typical liberal mistake of never seeing the forest for the trees.
-The problem you see is not some general epidemic of poverty, it is an epidemic of liberalism.
+The problem, not with the city but with Heller's article, is that she simply cries "poverty" at every opportunity.
+She makes the typical liberal mistake of failing to see the forest for the trees.
+The problem is not some general epidemic of poverty.
+Philadelphia's problem is an epidemic of liberalism.

 That's right, little kids go without food because of the political philosophy and ideology of liberalism.
 Little kids get fat in some cases because of the exact same ideology.
 Kids don't stay in school, don't want to stay in school let alone advance further, because of it.
 Violence is greatly increased because of it, and health problems are magnified because of it.